 - Randomization: What do Las Vegas and Christmas have in common?
 When you pull that slot handle or tear open that gift wrap, you get that moment of anticipation not knowing what you’re going to get.
 Email is the ultimate game of unwrapping Christmas presents– it’s Christmas every day.
-Are you one of those who refreshes email every 90 seconds or checks twitter?
+Are you one of those who refresh their email every 90 seconds or check Twitter?
 Then you’re hooked on that intermittent stimulation.
 The move to real-time search increases this ADD, such that every website creates this type of anticipation.

 Now consider any website or business from the viewpoint of video games– points, leveling, collection, randomization, community– and see how it’s not any different than a big big real-world video game.
 In the world of local online advertising, it’s not enough to create business listings, multiply out local PPC campaigns, or have a solid platform in general.
 It’s got to be social.